Iryna Starovoyt: Early life and education

-Starovoyt was born in Lviv in 1975, she graduated from the Faculty of Philology at the Ivan Franko National University of Lviv.
-In 2001, she defended her PhD thesis titled Ukrainian Postmodernism in Critical and Artistic Discourses of the Late 20th Century.
+Starovoyt was born in Lviv in 1975.
+In 1997, she graduated from the Faculty of Philology at the University of Lviv.
+She defended her thesis on Ukrainian postmodernism in 2001.

 Career

-From 2004 to 2016, Starovoyt taught at the Department of Literary Theory and Comparative Literature at the Ivan Franko National University of Lviv.
-Since 2016, she has been an associate professor at the Department of Cultural Studies at the Ukrainian Catholic University (UCU).
-She has been a Visiting Fellow at the University of Oxford and a Virtual Writer-in-Residence at Trent University and Durham College in Canada.
+From 2004 to 2016, Starovoyt taught at the Department of Literary Theory and Comparative Literature at the University of Lviv, and since 2016 at the Department of Cultural Studies at the Ukrainian Catholic University, where she is an associate professor.
+She has been a virtual writer-in-residence at Trent University and Durham College in Canada, and a Visiting Fellow at the University of Oxford.

-Starovoyt writes in Ukrainian, Polish, Russian, Yiddish, and English, and her works have been translated into Polish, Lithuanian, English, Romanian, and Armenian.
-Her research and poetry often explore the neglected generational memories of the 20th century and the traumatic context of their retelling in Eastern Europe and Ukraine.
-Her poetry debut, Vzhe ne prozori (No Longer Limpid), was published in 1997.
-Her collection A Field of Foundlings (Lost Horse Press, 2017), translated into English by Grace Mahoney, was the first of her works published in English translation.
+Starovoyt writes in Ukrainian, Polish, Russian, Yiddish and English.
+Starovoyt’s work has been translated into Polish, Lithuanian, English, Romanian and Armenian.
+She writes about “the neglected 20th century generational memories and new traumatic context of its retelling in Eastern Europe and particularly in Ukraine”.
+Stravoyt's poetry debut was Vzhe ne prozori [No Longer Limpid] which was published in 1997.
+In 2017 Starovoyt’s poetry collection A Field of Foundlings was the first of her work published in English translation.
+It was published by the Lost Horse Press in the US, and translated by Grace Mahoney.

-Starovoyt’s poetry has appeared in several anthologies, including: